choderalab/wetlab-protocols/cellfree.md

    - It's not yet clear whether this should be conducted in a single culture, or should use a starter culture of 25 or 50mL.
 - Induce with IPTG
-   - It's not clear when this should happen--Sonya?
+   - Induce at OD600=0.6
 - Harvest cells mid-log phase (OD600=4.5)

 ### Preparation of harvested Cells

 - Wash cells in Buffer A 3 times
-   - 20mL buffer/g wet cells
+   - suspend in 20mL buffer/g wet cells
+   - centrifuge (speed not given)
 - Store wet pellets at -80C

 ### Thawing cells